SpikeInterface/MEArec/docs/generate_templates.rst

 .. code-block:: python

     import MEArec as mr
-    tempgen = mr.gen_templates(cell_models_folder, params=None, templates_folder=None, intraonly=False, parallel=True,
+    tempgen = mr.gen_templates(cell_models_folder, params=None, templates_tmp_folder=None, intraonly=False, parallel=True,
                                delete_tmp=True)

 The :code:`cell_models_folder` has to be passed as an argument.
 The :code:`params` argument can be the path to a .yaml file or a dictionary containing the parameters (if None default parameters are used).
-The :code:`templates_folder` points to the output folder and if not specified it will use the current directory.
+The :code:`templates_tmp_folder` points to the output temporary folder used to save generated templates.
+If not specified it will use the current directory.
 If :code:`intraonly` is True, only the intracellular simulation is run.
 Simulations are run in parallel if :code:`parallel` is True and the temporary processing folder is deleted if :code:`delete_tmp` is True.